Chau Siu-ki: Education affairs

-Chau took particularly keen interest in education matters.
+Chau took a particularly keen interest in education matters.
 He was a benefactor of the St. Stephen College and an active member of the Building Committee for the new school building.
 Just a week or two before he died, he and Principal Rev. W. H. Hewitt were busy collecting money for the new school.
-Chau was referred as persuasive in getting money for worthy object.
+Chau was referred to as persuasive in getting money for worthy objects.
 He was succeeded by his son Chau Tsun-nin after he died.
 The College Council also set up a preparatory school later was transformed into the St. Stephen's Girls' College.

 Chau Siu-ki gave advice to the staff and the students of the college for the school to prevent a student strike during the Canton-Hong Kong strike broke out in June 1925.

 When the University of Hong Kong was started, he and Ho Kai, Ts'o Seen-wan and other leaders of the Chinese community donated HK$10,000 a year for five years to establish an Arts faculty.
-He was appointed member of the Court of the university.
+He was appointed a member of the Court of the university.

 He was also the founder of the Siu Ki Free Schools in Tung Kun where his family was originally from.

 Death

-Chau Siu-ki was killed in the Po Hing Fong flood disaster on 17 July 1925 at the age of 62 where his houses collapsed.
-Shortly before 9 a.m. on 17 July an extensive wall behind the houses near the Caine Road-Ladder Street end undermined by the heavy rains of the past three days.
+Chau Siu-ki was killed in the Po Hing Fong flood disaster on 17 July 1925 at the age of 62 when his houses collapsed.
+Shortly before 9 a.m. on 17 July an extensive wall behind the houses near the Caine Road-Ladder Street end was undermined by the heavy rains of the past three days.
 The flood gave out and swept away seven houses where thirty families inhabited.
 Chau Siu-ki died a few minutes after removal to the Tung Wah Hospital.

 Chau So She, wife of Chau Siu-ki's son Chau Tsun-nin, Chau Hui She, wife of his another son Chau Chak-nin, his another son Chau Kit-nin and his wife, Chau Siu-ki's third and fourth concubines and his aged mothers were also killed in the disaster.
-Chau Tsun-nin survived from the disaster and was rescued from the wreckage.
+Chau Tsun-nin survived the disaster and was rescued from the wreckage.

 The funeral took place on 30 July afternoon.
 Headed by the band of the Confucius Association, the coffin was moved from the Tung Wah Hospital to the Yat Pit Ting farewell pavilion in Kennedy Town.
 The detachments from the special police and special firemen followed and escorted by the band of the East Surrey Regiment playing Dead March in Saul from Whitty Street.
 The funeral was attended by Governor R. E. Stubbs, governmental officials and members of the Legislative Council.

 Chau's portrait was unveiled at St. Stephen College by Governor Cecil Clementi and a tribute was paid at a ceremony on 3 December 1925.
 Legislative Council members and staff of the college were also present.